Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Tokashiki Island is the largest of the Kerama Islands and is known for clear water and beautiful beaches.
-Sea conditions can feel very different depending on wind direction, so on your arrival day, check the water first and choose the calmest bay for swimming.
-With the strong sun, a hat and drinking water are essentials.
+A. Tokashiki Island is the largest island in the Kerama Islands and is known for its clear water and beautiful beaches.
+Sea conditions can feel very different depending on the wind, so on the day you arrive, it helps to check the conditions first and choose the calmest bay for swimming.

 A. From Naha to Tokashiki, the Ferry Tokashiki takes about 70 minutes and costs 1,690 yen for adults, while the Marine Liner Tokashiki takes about 40 minutes and costs 2,530 yen for adults.
-On days with higher waves, the high-speed boat can feel rougher, so people who get seasick often find the ferry easier.
-If you get seasick, getting a good night’s sleep the day before can help.
+On rough days, the high-speed boat can feel more unstable, so travelers prone to seasickness may find the regular ferry more comfortable.
+Getting a good night’s sleep the day before also helps.

-A. The Tokashiki Village environmental cooperation tax is 100 yen per person for junior-high students and older, and it’s paid together when you purchase your boarding ticket.
-Having coins helps speed up payment and can shorten lines in busy seasons, so bringing a 100-yen coin is handy.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. Tokashiki Village charges an environmental cooperation tax of 100 yen per person for junior high school students and older, and it is usually paid together with your ferry ticket.
+Having coins ready can speed up payment and shorten wait times at the counter during busy periods.

-A. The two main beaches are Aharen and Tokashiku, and the safest choice is whichever has calmer sea conditions that day.
-Aharen has more facilities and suits beginners, while Tokashiku tends to spread out crowds, making it a better fit if you want a quieter time.
-With the strong sun, a hat and drinking water are essentials.
+A. The two main beaches are Aharen and Tokashiku, and the safer choice is whichever has calmer sea conditions that day.
+Aharen has more facilities and is better for beginners, while Tokashiku tends to feel quieter because the crowds spread out more easily.
+A hat and drinking water are also essential in the strong sun.

-A. A day trip is possible for beach time, but you’re tied to boat schedules, so focusing on one beach usually leads to a better experience.
-Taking a shower near the port before your return and using a large towel for privacy while changing can help you avoid waiting for changing rooms.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. A day trip is enough for beach time, but your schedule will be limited by the ferry timetable, so focusing on one beach usually leads to a more satisfying visit.
+It also helps to shower near the port before heading back, and using a large towel to change can help you avoid waiting for a changing room.

 Nearby Recommended Spots